AppTapp/Installer-3/README.md

 -Builds correctly due to Electimon.
 -Dutch Translations added by Sam Guichelaar.
 -Tweaked installation failed message to be more informative on possible fixes.
-_Added defaut library for Installer.app that includes Pwnstaller, SimplySMP, and AppTapp Unofficial sources.
+-Added defaut library for Installer.app that includes Pwnstaller, SimplySMP, and AppTapp Unofficial sources.

 ### License